Home › Pollen Count Spokane

 Pollen Count Spokane — What You Need to Know

-The pollen count in Spokane peaks in March–June, though allergy sufferers can experience symptoms from as early as late winter.
+The pollen count in Spokane peaks in March–June.
 The Pacific Northwest is known for its intense alder and birch pollen seasons, plus some of the highest grass pollen counts in the US.

 Why Is Pollen High in Spokane?